Release date: Aug 31, 2010

 Running time: 16:34 minutes

 Canada’s export controls affect the movement of some goods and technologies, depending on their nature and their destination.
 Goods of US origin require an export permit.
 Compliance can be subject to government audit, and failure to comply with regulations can lead to significant penalties – even shut-down.
-As Deirdre Hayes of PwC’s trade management practice explains, it is essential for management and employees in all areas – but especially risk management, logistics and general counsel, to be familiar with the rules and make sure they are followed.
+It is essential for management and employees in all areas – but especially risk management, logistics and general counsel – to be familiar with the rules and make sure they are followed.

 Learn about the requirements of both the Canada Border Service Agency and the Department of Foreign Affairs and International Trade, and how to avoid running afoul of them.

 Download | Send us your comments | Transcript